 (2 marks for each correct and completely stated explanation per term.
 Maximum of 2 explanations to be graded.
 Sub-Total per term: 4 marks.
-Grand Sub-Total: 20 marks) (Grand Total: 34 marks)
+Grand Sub-Total: 20 marks)

-MOTOR INSURANCE
+SUBJECT A06 MOTOR INSURANCE

 All answers are to be written on the answer booklet(s) supplied in accordance with the following instructions: